Bulletin of the History of Archaeology

 The Bulletin of the History of Archaeology is an open access, peer-reviewed academic journal publishing research, reviews, and short communications on the history of archaeology.
 It was established in May 1991 by Douglas Givens.
-It was edited for many years by Tim Murray, and since 2015 it has been edited by Gabriel Moshenska.
+It was edited for many years by Tim Murray, subsequently edited by Gabriel Moshenska between 2015-2023 and is now edited by four co-editors: Robert James Vigar, Artemis Papatheodorou, Hélène Maloigne and Sam Holley-Kline.